 It’s one of the 12 elements of happiness, according to Dr. Sonja Lyubomirsky, a happiness researcher who wrote the book, The How of Happiness: A New Approach to Getting the Life You Want.

 17. Drink tea.

-In the book, Peace of Mindfulness: Everyday Rituals to Conquer Anxiety and Claim Unlimited Inner Peace, I discuss the ritual of preparing and drinking tea mindfully.
+In my book, Peace of Mindfulness: Everyday Rituals to Conquer Anxiety and Claim Unlimited Inner Peace, I discuss the ritual of preparing and drinking tea mindfully.

 Buddhist monk and author, Thich Nhat Hanh, suggests that drinking tea can be a meditation itself when you do it mindfully.

 You pay full attention to selecting your cup, boiling the water, pouring the water over the tea, watching the water become infused with the tea, sipping the tea slowly, and washing your cup.